-Saudi Arabia sets high bar for Opec supply deal
+Saudi Arabia sets high bar for OPEC supply deal

 Saudi Arabia’s hardline stance risks a further drop in prices, which traders have warned could fall by almost a quarter should a deal to curb output not materialise after nine months of talks between the 14-member cartel.

-Brent crude oil, the international marker, was trading down 45 cents at $46.80 a barrel on Monday, extending a 4 per cent slide on Friday as traders became more cautious about the prospect of a deal.
+Brent crude oil, the international marker, rebounded from an early drop to $48.28 and was trading flat at $47.24 in late morning London activity.
+Brent fell 4 per cent slide on Friday as traders became more cautious about the prospect of a deal.

 While some analysts see the tough Saudi line as brinkmanship ahead of the ministerial meeting, the world’s biggest oil exporter has appeared less desperate to clinch a deal in recent days.